Language User Profiles

 - Support community-building and foster psychological safety.

 Although they may think they are being polite and inclusive, this employee might be doing international employees and the work community a disservice.
-On one hand, some Finnish-speaking colleagues may be less proficient in English than the overly hospitable employee thinks, and on the other, many international colleagues may wish to learn Finnish.
+On one hand, some Finnish-speaking colleagues may be less proficient in English than the overadaptor thinks, and on the other, many international colleagues may wish to learn Finnish.
 Many need Finnish in their everyday life, and the work community may be their only opportunity to practice using the Finnish language.

 - Explain the diverse significance of language proficiency.